RoiElitzur/Knn-vectors-classification/README.md

 6. Another option is to clone the project by using Git and than compile and run the project with the accurate lines in section 4 and section 5.
     - The link for our github is : https://github.com/RoiElitzur/adv_prog_ass4.git.

-# About the user's inserted input at the client side
+# About the user's input at the client side
   - Option 1:
-       - The user will need to insert two valid paths , the first one will be the one of the classified vectors csv file and the second one will be the one of the unclassified vectors csv file.
+       - The user needs to insert two valid paths , the first one will be the one of the classified vectors csv file and the second one will be the one of the unclassified vectors csv file.
        - If one of the paths are invalid or the content of the file are not valid for some reasons such as:
             - Invalid vectors values (only doubles.)